theramiyer/blog/content/post/2020/farmer-protests.md

 They are doing what they are doing because of a trust deficit.
 And one does not build trust this way.
 While the problem of surpluses is real, the government cannot overcome it by imposition.

-Trust us; we have always been transparent and accommodating.
+Unlike the powers that be, the citizens have always been transparent and accommodating.

 Also, now that we are talking about informed decisions, if you thought that the new laws affect no one other than the farmers of Punjab and Haryana, think again.
 True, farmers of other states have been dealing with private players.
 But these laws change the environment across the country, in a fundamental way, including preventing the farmers from going to the court.